immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28864 - [SC - Insight] Unfair Liquidation when ICR equals TCR in redee....md

 # Unfair Liquidation when ICR equals TCR in redeemption which contradicts the official documentation.

-Submitted on Thu Feb 29 2024 00:08:41 GMT-0400 (Atlantic Standard Time) by @Saediek for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 29th 2024 at 06:08:41 UTC by @Saediek for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28864